Custom Paper Writing

-Analyze: Break down an issue into parts and examine, discuss, and interpret each of the issues.
+Analyze: Break down an issue into parts and examine, discuss, and interpret each issue.
 Explain how issues interrelate and contribute to the whole.

-Apply: Use information you already have on one topic to expound on another topic.
+Apply: Use the information you already have on one topic to expound on another topic.

 Argue: Make a case for or against your point of view on a topic using appropriate material.

 Classify: Place an item into a certain category with other similar items.
 Explain how you arrived at the category and why that category differs from another.